peraltajuan/ESW25tutorial/fodMC.md

 + Run fodMC: `python3 01test.py`
 + The script will read the file `SO2.xyz` with the atomic coordinates in xyz format.
 + The script generates a file `SO2_FOD.xyz` with the atomic coordinates plus the FODs.
++ The script also generate a file `fodMC.out` with internal information (useful for debugging if needed).
 > [!NOTE]
 >The spin-up FODs are labeled as X and the spin-down as He.
 + Visualize using VESTA (or other)